Gluten Free Apple Cider Donuts

 Make It a Meal

-A fresh baked donut is one of my favorite sugar fixes.
+A freshly-baked donut is one of my favorite sugar fixes.
 Nothing is more tempting than one of these gluten free apple cider donuts on a cozy fall day, paired with a hot cup of coffee or tea.
-If you’re looking to serve these donuts as part of a larger meal though, here are my suggestions:
+If you’re looking to serve these donuts as part of a larger meal, though, here are my suggestions:

-- These apple cider donuts make a delicious addition to fall brunches.
-Try these donuts alongside other easy brunch ideas like Gluten Free Eggs Benedict, Gluten Free Ham and Cheese Strata, Healthy Mixed Berry Baked Oatmeal or some Baked Eggs.
+- Breakfast or brunch.
+These apple cider donuts make a delicious addition to fall brunches.
+Try these donuts alongside other easy brunch ideas like Gluten Free Eggs Benedict, Gluten Free Ham and Cheese Strata, Mixed Berry Baked Oatmeal or some Baked Eggs.

-- Keep up the apple theme with apple cider donuts served alongside recipes like Gluten Free Apple Crisp, Caramelized Apple Pecan Baked Brie, and Gluten Free Apple Pumpkin Muffins.
+- Keep up the apple theme.
+Try apple cider donuts served alongside recipes like Gluten Free Apple Crisp, Caramelized Apple Pecan Baked Brie, and Gluten Free Apple Pumpkin Muffins.

-- Serve these as a fall dessert, drizzled with Hot Fudge Sauce or caramel, or topped with whipped cream or Pumpkin Spice Frosting.
+- Serve these as a fall dessert.
+Make cider donut sundaes with a scoop of Pumpkin Ice Cream, drizzled with Hot Fudge Sauce or caramel, or just try them topped with whipped cream or Pumpkin Spice Frosting.

-- Plus, ring in apple season with these donuts and a festive Apple Cider Moscow Mule or Sparkling Apple Cider Float.
+- Wash it down.
+Plus, ring in apple season with these donuts and a festive Apple Cider Moscow Mule or Sparkling Apple Cider Float.

 More Crave-Worthy Gluten Free Donuts to Try